Smooth Min-Max Monotonic Networks: Smooth Monotonic Networks

-The vanishing gradient problem and the lack of smoothness can be addressed by replacing the minimum and maximum operation in the MM architecture by smooth counterparts.
-Not every smooth approximation to the maximum/minimum function is suitable, it has to preserve monotonicity.
-A strictly increasing approximation to the maximum is the LogSumExp function.
+The problem of silent neurons and the lack of smoothness can be addressed by replacing the minimum and maximum operation in the MM architecture by smooth counterparts.
+Not every approximation to the maximum/minimum function is suitable, it has to preserve monotonicity, need to work for positive and negative arguments, should have a bounded approximation error which can be controlled (see Corollary~\ref{cor}), should be smooth, and need to be computable efficiently without numerical problems.
+The LogSumExp function has all these properties.
 Let $x_1,\dots,x_n \in \mathbb R$.
 We define the scaled LogSumExp function with scaling parameter $\beta>0$ as

 where the constant $c$ can be freely chosen to increase numerical stability, in particular as $c=\max_{1\le i\le n} x_i$.
 The functions $\lse_\beta(\X)$ and $\lse_{-\beta}(\X)$ are smooth and monotone increasing in $x_1,\dots,x_n$.
 It holds: